John Floyd (pioneer): Return to Kentucky

 Floyd returned to the Falls of the Ohio again in October 1779 with his new wife and son, William Floyd.
 His brothers Isham, Robert, and Charles, and sisters Jemima and Abadiah, came with him to Kentucky this time.
 Floyd had returned to the 2000 acre of land he bought in 1774 to keep squatters off his land and became the first settler in Jefferson County who had ownership of the land he lived on.
 They built a cabin near 3rd and Main Street in present-day Louisville for a temporary shelter for the women and children while they established a settlement near Beargrass Creek.
-The settlement became known as Floyd's Station as 10 more families located there and a Stockade was added.
-There he would be the leader of the area that took in part a small local war with the Indians and was led by George Rogers Clark.
+The settlement became known as Floyd's Station as 10 more families located there, and a Stockade was added.
+There, he would be the leader of the area that took in part a small local war with the Native Americans and was led by George Rogers Clark.
 All the Floyd brothers participated.
-In 1780 by the act of the Virginia General Assembly Floyd was placed as one of seven trustees of Louisville with the power to layout and establish the town.
-Later, George Rogers Clark convinced Governor Thomas Jefferson in 1781 to appoint Floyd as Colonel of the Kentucky Militia and also later in the year Justice of the Peace and surveyor of Jefferson County.
+In 1780, by the act of the Virginia General Assembly, Floyd was placed as one of seven trustees of Louisville with the power to layout and establish the town.
+Later, George Rogers Clark convinced Governor Thomas Jefferson in 1781 to appoint Floyd as Colonel of the Kentucky Militia, and also later in the year, Justice of the Peace and surveyor of Jefferson County.

 Floyd succeeded Col. Christy as the County Lieutenant of Jefferson County in 1781 making him responsible for the defense of the settlers in the county.
-The area was regularly being raided by Indians and dozens of settlers had been killed.
+The area was regularly being raided by Native Americans and dozens of settlers had been killed.
 Floyd wrote two letters to Thomas Jefferson pleading for support.

-In September of 1781, Floyd led 27 men in a rescue/burial mission as a result of the previous day's Long Run Massacre.
+In September 1781, Floyd led 27 men in a rescue/burial mission as a result of the previous day's Long Run Massacre.
 When they reached the site, Floyd's detachment was ambushed.
-Several of his men were killed, but Floyd narrowly managed to escape.
+The majority of his men were killed (17 out of the 27), but Floyd narrowly managed to escape.
 This became known as Floyds Defeat.

-Floyd participated in the Battle of Blue Licks which then led George Rogers Clark to raid several Indian villages along the Great Miami River.
+Floyd participated in the Battle of Blue Licks which then led George Rogers Clark to raid several Native American villages along the Great Miami River.
 Floyd also took part in these raids.
-On November 4, 1782 it was reported during the raids by Clark that Col. Floyd took 300 men to approach a village of Indians but was discovered too early causing the group to flee and most of them escaped.
+On November 4, 1782, it was reported during the raids by Clark that Col. Floyd took 300 men to approach a village of Native Americans but was discovered too early causing the group to flee and most of them escaped.